Upgrade your BBQ with this flavor-packed Greek Coleslaw with Feta and Lemon!

 - 6 cups shredded cabbage*

-Love this Greek Coleslaw with Feta and Lemon and want more?
+Love this Greek Coleslaw with Feta and want more?

-If you liked this Greek yogurt coleslaw, check out these other recipes that make delicious side dishes, too!
+If you liked this Greek Slaw with Feta, check out these other recipes that make delicious side dishes, too!

 - Watermelon Basil Quinoa Salad